Trust and privacy

 Benefits

-Get print-oriented image guidance in the browser with DPI, output size checks, and honest readiness feedback.
+Get print-oriented image guidance in the browser with DPI, output size checks, and clear readiness feedback.

 Print language translated into pixels